androidids/AndroidIDS/README.md

 # AndroidIDS
 AndroidIDS
-Intrusion Detection System for mobile android devices.
+An Intrusion Detection System for mobile android devices.